cordmaximilian/mini_dwh/README.md

-# Mini DWH with DuckDB and dbt
+# Mini DWH with PostgreSQL and dbt

-This repository contains a minimal example of a data warehouse using [DuckDB](https://duckdb.org/) with transformation models managed by [dbt](https://www.getdbt.com/).
+This repository contains a minimal example of a data warehouse using [PostgreSQL](https://www.postgresql.org/) with transformation models managed by [dbt](https://www.getdbt.com/).
 An orchestration script reads `pipeline_config.yml` at startup and schedules each data source individually.
 Before running the selected dbt models the configured fetch